Medial-EarlySign/MR_Wiki/Infrastructure Home Page/FeatureProcessor practical guide/index.md

 		]
 	}
 ```

--
-importance_selector - selection of features based on most important features in a model that is trained on the data.
+- importance_selector - selection of features based on most important features in a model that is trained on the data.
--
-iterative_selector - please use the tool to do it, it takes forever!!
+- iterative_selector - please use the tool to do it, it takes forever!!
 [Iterative Feature Selector](/Medial%20Tools/Iterative%20Feature%20Selector)
--
-resample_with_missing - used in training to "generate" more samples with missing values and increasing data size (not doing imputations, that
+- resample_with_missing - used in training to "generate" more samples with missing values and increasing data size (not doing imputations, that
-****
- Expand source
 ```
 {
       "action_type": "fp_set",